DaimonTea/console-casino/README.md

 # console-casino
-Console casino with 3(1) different games.
+Console casino game with 3(1) different games.
+The games are: coinflip, blackjack and slots (only coinflip done currently).